 More about the book

-Lou Clark is back in the ALL NEW Jojo Moyes novel Still Me, follow-up to the Number One international bestsellers Me Before You and After You.
-PRE-ORDER YOUR COPY NOW
+LOU CLARK IS BACK in the BRAND NEW Jojo Moyes novel Still Me, follow-up to the Number One international bestsellers Me Before You and After You.

 Lou Clark knows too many things . . .

 She knows how many miles lie between her new home in New York and her new boyfriend Sam in London.